 - On the inside of the recycled cardboard box, use a compass

-(or trace a circular object) to create circles that are approximately 5 inches in diameter.
+(or trace a circular object) to create circles approximately 5 inches in diameter.

 - Cut each cardboard circle in half.

-- Each 1/2 circle equals one roof for a birdhouse.
+- Each 1/2 circle will create one roof for a birdhouse.

-Step 4 – Paint recycled cardboard tubes and half circles
+4. Paint the recycled cardboard tubes and half circles.

-- Protect the surface that you will be working on, and, have children put an art smock
+- Protect the surface you will work on, and have children put an art smock

 or apron on.
-To protect our craft table, we secure a piece of white poster board
+To protect our craft table, we secure white poster board

 .
-When we are finished, we use the painter’s tape to attach the poster board to the wall and reuse it over and over again until it is full of paint and glue.
+(Once we finish each craft project, we use the painter’s tape to attach the poster board to the wall and reuse it repeatedly until it is full of paint and glue.)

 - Invite children to use acrylic paint